 Supplements or Foods?

 Another concern with supplements is that evidence is often conflicting or insufficient.
-They can be costly and if taken in excess, may have negative side effects or even result in an athlete from being banned from an event.
+They can be costly and if taken in excess, may have negative side effects or even result in an athlete being banned from an event.
 Before taking a supplement, talk with your health care provider first.

 Branched-Chain Amino Acids (BCAA)